arieg88/FileCryptor/README.md

 python file_encryption.py lock [filename]
 ```

 You will be prompted to enter a password.
-The file will be encrypted and saved with a `.encr` extension.\
+The file will be encrypted and saved with a `.encr` extension.
-Pay attention, it will not delete your original file! only make an encrypted one.
+💡 *Note*: The original file will **not** be deleted—only the encrypted version will be created.

-### Decrypt a file
+### 🔓 Decrypt a file

 To decrypt an encrypted file, run the following command: